BakingBrains/SqueezNet_Implementation/README.md

 # SqueezNet_Implementation
+Edit the training data directory</br>
+Run the training code</br>
-Run the training code and then the Inference code to check the model on saved weights.</br>
+Run the Inference code to check the model on saved weights.</br>
 Example weight given if you want to run the inference code directly